Username93939/Ti-84-Programs/README.md

 # What all of the files do
 ## DIST.8xp
-v1.0.0
+v1.1.0 - Gives answers faster

-It is distance formula calculator and simplifies radicals when there are integer coordinates
+It is distance formula calculator
 ## SIMPRAD.8xp
 v1.2.0 - Gives results much faster for larger numbers